Supreme Court of Canada Decision on the Issue of Aboriginal Consultation

 The Supreme Court found that the Commission had been correct to determine there was no duty to consult on the fact of the case.
 The Court found that “an underlying or continuing breach, while remediable in other ways, is not an adverse impact for the purposes of determining whether a particular government decision gives rise to a duty to consult”.
 Consultation is about the impact on the claimed right of the current decision under consideration, not past decisions.

-On the role of a statutory tribunal, the Court confirmed that a tribunal’s duty to consider consultation, its scope and its adequacy, depends on the statutory mandate of the tribunal.
-The Court provided the clarification that consultation is a complex constitutional process, such that a tribunal engaging in consultation must possess the remedial powers necessary to do what it is asked to do in connection with the consultation.
+On the role of a statutory commission, the Court confirmed that a commission’s duty to consider consultation, its scope and its adequacy, depends on the statutory mandate of the commission.
+The Court provided the clarification that consultation is a complex constitutional process, such that a commission engaging in consultation must possess the remedial powers necessary to do what it is asked to do in connection with the consultation.

 The CNSC considers the decision to accord with its own approach to its role respecting upholding the honour of the Crown in the context of its licensing under the Nuclear Safety and Control Act.
 This decision is also in line with the recent decision of the Federal Court in ARG v.
 Areva Resources and AG Canada, a case currently under appeal to the Federal Court of Appeal.